aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 Select the "Python 3 (TensorFlow 2.3 Python 3.7 CPU Optimized)" Kernel by clicking "No Kernel" at the bottom.

-Then wait until the kernel has started, **THIS STEP WILL TAKE FEW MINUTES TO LAUNCH**.
+Then wait until the kernel has started.
+This step might take few minutes to launch.

 Start the workshop!